wp-plugins/genesis-layout-extras/readme.txt

 == Frequently Asked Questions ==

-= Why up to 9 new layout options, aren't the default one's enough? = Good question, hehe :) -- Since, you are not forced to use the new options you can disable all and set the settings meta box to not display (via "Screen options" tab on top right corner), so you won't even see them on the plugin's settings page.
+= Why up to 9 new layout options, aren't the default one's enough? = Good question, hehe :) -- Since you are absolutely not forced to use the new options you can disable all and set the settings meta box to not display (via "Screen options" tab on top right corner), so you won't even see them on the plugin's settings page.

 If, however, you want some new - simplyfied or tweaked - *flavors of existing layouts*, then you might try one of the new options.
 So for example, the "Primary below Content" layout option is perfect for minimalistic one-column sites.
 Or the "Sidebars below Content" is great for content-oriented blogs and/or sites that want to drop the bloat from the SIDEbar and only offer a bit more stuff *below* the main content - in a nice 2-column outfit.